How cryptocurrency staking works, benefits, risks and prospects with Proof of Stake

 Risks and disadvantages of staking

-Liquidity constraints and volatility
+Liquidity and volatility restrictions

 This lack of liquidity can be problematic in volatile markets, where prices fluctuate abruptly and the investor cannot react in time.